rollup/rollup/docs/05-plugins.md

 If the module id cannot be found, an error is thrown.

-#### `this.isExternal(id: string, importer: string, isResolved: boolean): boolean`

-Determine if a given module ID is external when imported by `importer`.
-When `isResolved` is false, Rollup will try to resolve the id before testing if it is external.

 #### `this.meta: {rollupVersion: string}`

 An `Object` containing potentially useful Rollup metadata. `meta` is the only context property accessible from the [`options`](guide/en#options) hook.